3rd LCT fires heavy weapons at Pohakuloa Training Area

-U.S. Marine Corps Cpl.
-Zaid Lopezcollin, left, and Sgt.
-Hayden Bowers, both anti-tank missile gunners with 3rd Littoral Combat Team, 3rd Marine Littoral Regiment, 3rd Marine Division, prepare to fire a M41 Saber System during live-fire heavy weapons drills at Pohakuloa Training Area, Hawaii, Jan 14, 2026.
+U.S. Marine Corps Sgt.
+Hayden Bowers, an anti-armor missile gunner with 3rd Littoral Combat Team, 3rd Marine Littoral Regiment, 3rd Marine Division, prepares to fire a M41 Saber System during live-fire heavy weapons drills at Pohakuloa Training Area, Hawaii, Jan.
+14, 2026.
 The training exercise at PTA refined weapon system and tactical proficiency, strengthening overall combat readiness and preparing 3rd LCT for future operational requirements.
-Lopezcollin is a native of California, and Bowers is a native of Tennessee.
+Bowers is a native of Tennessee.
 (U.S. Marine Corps photo by Sgt.
 Iyer Ramakrishna)

 |Date Taken: